snstac/pytak/README.rst

-PyTAK is a Python Module for creating TAK clients, servers & gateways and include classes for handling Cursor-On-Target (COT) Events & non-COT Messages, as well as functions for serializing COT Events.
+PyTAK is a Python Module for creating TAK clients, servers & gateways and include classes for handling Cursor on Target (CoT) Events & non-CoT Messages, as well as functions for serializing CoT Events.

 PyTAK supports the following network protocols: